Did you know that every corporate opening receives close to 250 resumes according to Glassdoor?

 Pre-employment testing is an assessment that a candidate undergoes during the hiring process.

 These assessments can test a candidate on various skills and help an organization understand their personality traits.
-With a cost of a single bad hire costing companies a whopping $15,000, using pre-employment assessments offered by companies like TestGorilla, eSkill or mocha is a great way to streamline your talent acquisition process and reduce the overall cost of vacancy.
+One bad hire can cost you a whopping $15,000.
+For this reason, using pre-employment assessments offered by companies like TestGorilla.
+ESkill or mocha is a great way to streamline your talent acquisition process and reduce the overall cost of vacancy.

 Let’s explore why businesses who leverage the power of these assessment tasks never face any bad hire issues like their competitors!